CloudNetService/website/versioned_docs/version-3.4/commands/service.md

 **Usage:** `service <name> includeInclusions`

 This command downloads all [inclusions](../components/tasks.md#includes) that have not yet been downloaded.
-The command is useful if new inclusions are added or updated, and they need to be updated in the service
+It's useful if new inclusions are added or updated, and they need to be updated for the service

 ## service includeTemplates {#service-includetemplates}

 **Usage:** `service <name> includeTemplates`

 This command downloads all [templates](../components/tasks.md#templates) that have not yet been downloaded.
-The command is useful if new templates are added or updated, and they need to be updated in the service
+It's useful if new templates are added or updated, and they need to be updated for the service

 ## service deployResources {#service-deployresources}